ckan/ckan/doc/configuration.rst

   ckan.plugins = disqus datapreview googleanalytics follower

-Specify which CKAN extensions are to be enabled.
+Specify which CKAN plugins are to be enabled.

-.. warning::  If you specify an extension but have not installed the code,  CKAN will not start.
+.. warning::  If you specify a plugin but have not installed the code,  CKAN will not start.

-Format as a space-separated list of the extension names.
-The extension name is the key in the [ckan.plugins] section of the extension's ``setup.py``.
-For more information on extensions, see :doc:`extensions`.
+Format as a space-separated list of the plugin names.
+The plugin name is the key in the ``[ckan.plugins]`` section of the extension's ``setup.py``.
+For more information on plugins and extensions, see :doc:`extensions`.

 .. _ckan.datastore.enabled: